 E9.5.3.3.
 At the laboratory director's discretion, an abnormal interphase FISH result may be reported even though the number of nuclei is less than the standard number for the test.
 Testing of adequate samples may be terminated prematurely if each of the two readers finds as many, or more, abnormal nuclei as is required to exceed the normal cut-off value (if a full analysis had been performed).
-Similarly, samples with inadequate numbers of nuclei among the available nuclei exceeds the number of abnormal nuclei that would have been required in a full study.
+Similarly, samples with inadequate numbers of nuclei may be reported as abnormal if the number of abnormal nuclei among the available nuclei exceeds the number of abnormal nuclei that would have been required in a full study.